syntasso/workshop/using-multiple-promises/README.md

 ### <a name="install-all-promises"></a>Install all required Promises

-You are going to deploy an application that requires CI/CD (Jenkins), relational data (Postgres), and web serving (Knative).
+In order for an application team to deploy an application to a dev environment they require a relational datastore (postgres), networking for user traffic (Knative), and a CI/CD service for ongoing improvements (Jenkins).
 To deliver this functionality on-demand with Kratix install the required Promises on your platform cluster:

 <!-- ❓ Do we want people to clone the workshop and kratix or not? -->
 ```console